GhostDog042/VexCode/README.md

 	*  Slalom!
 Zewm Zewm!
 * V5 ClawMazon Prime
 	*  Delivery program
+* V5 Comp Claw
+	* code for a modified competition clawbot
 * ARMCOMP module
 	* compensates for the 7:1 gear ratio of the V5 Clawbot arm